 Top Picks

-The short list first: the weekend anchor, the easy family move, a stronger date-night option, and one wildcard that earns the click.
+The 5 best things to do first: the weekend headliner, the easy family move, a stronger date-night option, and the picks that earn the drive.

-The short list first: the weekend anchor, the easy family move, a stronger date-night option, and one wildcard that earns the click.
+The 5 best things to do first: the weekend headliner, the easy family move, a stronger date-night option, and the picks that earn the drive.

 Lead storyThree more things worth knowing so the issue feels complete without turning into an event dump or a wall of tabs.